 - Evidence fabrication – Sometimes, people who are arrested or convicted of a crime allege that the police officer or officers that investigated their case intentionally fabricated evidence and that fabrication resulted in the loss of their freedom.
 These kinds of allegations are extremely serious and may result in significant sanctions imposed against police officers that are deemed to have fabricated evidence in order to justify an arrest or obtain a conviction.

 Why hire private counsel?

 Police departments, police unions, and municipalities provide law enforcement officers with an attorney in the event that they are accused of misconduct.
 While these attorneys are often perfectly competent, there are some instances in which it is desirable to hire private legal counsel.
-Attorney Felice Duffy was a federal prosecutor (AUSA) for 10 years and understands the difficulties associated with police work as well as the legal issues that often arise in police misconduct cases.
+Our team of attorneys understands the difficulties associated with police work as well as the legal issues that often arise in police misconduct cases.

 Contact a Connecticut police misconduct defense attorney today to retain legal representation

 Officers who violate these laws face serious consequences, including fines, loss of their career and/or imprisonment.
 If you are a law enforcement officer facing these types of charges, you should contact an attorney immediately.
-Former federal prosecutor, attorney Felice Duffy, and former federal defender, attorney Paul Thomas, have worked closely with police officers and special agents and are familiar with law enforcement standards of conduct.
-To schedule a free consultation with Attorneys Duffy and Thomas, call our office today at 203-946-2000.
+Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
+We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
+To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.